Anshita17Jain/Sports-Management/README.md

 # Sports-Management
-It is a managing excel sheet which gives all details of the customers who buys the goods
+It is a managing excel sheet which gives all details of the company regarding the product they produce and the customers who buys them we can